 Graduate Research Assistant

-Developed Python tooling for CFD and scientific computing.
+Developed Python tooling for CFD and scientific computing problems.
 Facilitated weekly scrum‑style meetings across Applied Math and Chem Eng.
 Collaborated with a team of four to prototype and benchmark solvers.

-Applied Mathematics (M.Math) graduate and software engineer focused on scientific computing, numerical methods, and computational fluid dynamics.
-I turn complex models into performant, maintainable code.
+Applied Mathematics (M.Math) graduate and software engineer focusing on scientific computing, numerical methods, and computational fluid dynamics.
+I like turning complex models into performant, maintainable code.

-I’m a University of Waterloo M.Math grad in Applied Mathematics with 2+ years of software engineering experience in scientific computing and CFD.
-My work centers on high‑performance Python, numerical methods, and building tools that make large, abstract datasets usable.
+I’m a University of Waterloo M.Math graduate in Applied Mathematics with 3+ years of software engineering in scientific computing and computational fluid dynamics.
+My research and industry work center on high‑performance Python, numerical methods, and building tools that make large, abstract datasets usable.

-Developed Python tooling for CFD and scientific computing.
+Developed Python tooling for CFD and scientific computing problems.
 Facilitated weekly scrum‑style meetings across Applied Math and Chem Eng.
 Collaborated with a team of four to prototype and benchmark solvers.

-Built code to model a chemical reaction; co‑authored a paper and presented at the Canadian Undergraduate Math Conference.
-Improved legacy C code and added higher‑order numerical schemes.
+Built code to model a chemical reaction; co‑authored a published paper and presented at the Canadian Undergraduate Math Conference.
+Improved legacy C code readability and added higher‑order numerical schemes.
 Automated concurrent simulations via Bash.

 Developed Python algorithms that supported proofs in graph theory; co‑authored a published paper and gave a talk at CUMC for 50+ students.